LaxarJS/laxar/docs/manuals/providing_controls.md

 To ensure compatibility between each widget and its controls, both must use the same _integration technology_.
 The technology `"plain"` is supported for controls out-of-the-box, and other technologies can be added through *adapters*, such as the [laxar-angular-adapter](laxarjs.org/docs/laxar-angular-adapter-v2-latest/).
 The _name_ allows the LaxarJS runtime to load the correct implementation module and the right CSS styles.
-So even if using a folder of a different name, or a control installed from NPM, the runtime would still be able to load the control.
+So even if using a folder of a different name, or a control installed from npm, the runtime would still be able to load the control.

 #### AngularJS Directive